Overview

 Sample System Emitted Events

 Sample automatically emits certain events when specific actions occur in your system.
-These events are prefixed withsample:
+These events are prefixed withsample: and can be used to trigger workflows automatically.

-sample:email:*
+sample:email:* pattern.

 received